rhine3/audiomoth-guide/guide.md

 In the field, keep track of your points by repositioning them as you go.
 You can also take pictures of the points to help you find them later, and change the color of the pinpoint on Gaia to easily identify the points where you've already deployed recorders.

+If multiple people are deploying recorders, it is easiest to give only one person the task of repositioning/photographing/checking off points, as you won't have to combine two maps later.
+Make sure to bring an external battery charger for your phone.

+How to modify Gaia GPS data in the field:

 * Click on the point on your map.
 A small dialogue box will pop up containing the name of the point.

 * Access the details about the point from this small dialogue box: